Six-Month Novel Writing Course with Christopher Wakling

 Mon 14 May Writing Workshop & Teaching session: Description and Setting, with Christopher

-Tues 15 May Visiting speaker session - Sheila Crowley with an author or publisher (TBC)
+Tues 15 May Visiting speaker session - Sheila Crowley (CB) with Louise Candlish (author)

 Mon 21 May Writing Workshop & Teaching session: Writing from Life, with Christopher